 Nebraska's Oldest State Park Offers Wilderness Fun

-Founded in 1921, Chadron State Park is Nebraska’s oldest state park, encompassing nearly 1,000 acres of Pine Ridge wilderness.
-Located nine miles south of Chadron on Highway 385, the park offers trout fishing, camping, hiking, mountain biking, bird watching and horseback riding.
-There are 22 two-bedroom, housekeeping cabins available April 15-Nov.
-15. A swimming pool and sand volleyball courts elevate the fun at Chadron State Park, and there are mountain bikes and paddle boats for rent.
-The park also has an RV campground complete with 70 electrical hookups, showers, laundromat, dump station and playground.
+Founded in 1921, Chadron State Park was Nebraska’s first state park.
+It encompasses nearly 1,000 acres of Pine Ridge wilderness nine miles south of Chadron on Highway 385.
+The park offers fishing, camping, hiking, mountain biking, bird watching and horseback riding.
+Cabins are available April 15-Nov.
+15. A swimming pool and sand volleyball courts elevate the fun, and mountain bikes and paddle boats are for rent.
+The RV campground has 70 electrical hookups, showers, laundromat, dump station and playground.
 Primitive camping also is available.
-Hike and bike trails spread in every direction and the park is open year-round.
+Hike and bike trails spread in every direction.
 (308) 432-6167.